-On this 5 day d'Urville Island Wildlife Tour you will discover the beautiful wildlife and fauna both on land and by sea.
+On this 5 day d'Urville Island Wildlife Tour you will discover the beautiful flora and fauna and the island's rich heritage, both on land and by sea.

 Rangitoto Ki Te Tonga or d'Urville Island remains one of New Zealand’s most intriguing and remote islands.
 With and area of approximately 58 sq miles (150 sq km) it is New Zealand’s eighth largest islands.
 Through the island runs a mineral belt with plant life adapted to this environment, it also has a number of smaller off shore islands, home to wildlife such as cormorant and seals.

 We know this area because Rose went to school at French Pass on the mainland and lived opposite the southern end of the island.
 It is an area full of history, some will be familiar with Gerald Hindmarsh’s book ‘Angelina’ telling the tale of the life of Angelina Moleta and her close friend Wetekia on d’Urville.

 Meeting the locals in their every day surroundings is what makes your tour special.
 We will introduce you to our friends on the island as much as possible.